 That said, one distinct advantage the 2080 Ti has over the 3070, is the additional 3GB of VRAM (11GB) which will be extremely useful for developers that often find themselves working with 3D modelling and rendering, especially at higher resolutions like 4K.
 However, we'd reccomend opting for the newer RTX 3090 instead, which with the same MSRP brings with it all the advantages of the new 30 series cards, plus a whopping 24GB of VRAM!

 Acer Predator 27" 4K Ultra HD 120Hz G-Sync Compatible HDR IPS Gaming Monitor

 Game developers need to see what they’re working on in super high-resolution and be able to appreciate the full colour range and richness of the image.

 The XB273K is a 27-inch premium gaming monitor with an IPS screen, 144Hz refresh rate and 4K resolution.
 It’s one of the best gaming monitors on the market and doubles up very nicely for games development.

 It’s also around £1,000 cheaper than the mighty X27, with the only real downside being that the XB273K’s HDR is slightly dimmer.
 This makes it ideal for buying in pairs so that your developers can use two screens at once.

 Samsung 970 EVO Plus, powered by Samsung's latest V-NAND tech.

 While the Intel Optane 905P is faster, it’s also much, much, much more expensive.
-The Samsung 970 Evo Plus delivers insane performance for the price and will be capable of supporting what the vast majority of games developers want to do.
+The Samsung 970 Evo Plus and 980 Pro deliver insane performance for the price and will be capable of supporting what the vast majority of games developers want to work on.